john-itcsolutions/cheirrs/README.md

 If you need to choose 'kubeflow lite' (recommended for initial development), you can edit the relevant code in scripts/cli.py and note that you may also alter the controller name, if you take care to alter the commands you issue.

-`python3 scripts/cli.py microk8s setup --controller uk8s`
+`python3 scripts/cli.py microk8s setup --controller lernenmaschine`

 The upcoming deploy-to command allows manually setting a public address that is used for accessing Kubeflow on MicroK8s.
-However in some deployment scenarios (such as local development), you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
+However in some deployment scenarios (such as local development), you would need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
 To do this, edit the coredns configmap with this command:

 `microk8s.kubectl edit configmap -n kube-system coredns`